rrussoneu/RPi_Home/README.md

 - Second Pi 4b that gets temperature readings and sends alerts based on them.
 This also runs the home assistant "Blueberry".
     - Stores its data in a local SQLite database while also sending it to the brain Pi for backup storage
-    - "Blueberry" uses Porcupine for a wake word ("blueberry") and either sends a command to a device or sends a prompt to the OpenAI API.
-The set up right now is pretty rinky dink but I plan on adding some better animatronics once I get the parts.
+    - "Blueberry" uses Porcupine for a wake word ("blueberry") and anaylzes the speech using the OpenAI speech to text API.
+It then either sends a command to a device or sends a prompt back to the OpenAI text generation API.
+The physical set up right now is pretty rinky dink but I plan on adding some better animatronics once I get the parts.
     - Below are videos demonstrating the commands/ LLM integration.
 The speakers were just the cheapest ones I could find, so there is some constant noise.

 <div style="display: flex; justify-content: center;">